AudioPairBank: Towards A Large-Scale Tag-Pair-Based Audio Content Analysis: Collecting and Processing the AudioPairBank

+The downloaded audio recordings along with their labels revealed several characteristics discussed in this section.
+Therefore, we refined the corpus with the goal of increasing the quality and diversity of audio concept pairs.
+The process is illustrated in Figure~\ref{fig:data_filtering}.
+A manual revision has been employed by other authors~\cite{Borth2013,AudioSet} to improve their automatically collected datasets.

-The minimum sampling rate was set to 16 kHz and files with a lower value were discarded.
-We chose this value mainly because the datasets we described on our related work have a sampling rate value of 16kHz or 44.1kHz.
+\paragraph{Minimum sampling rate} The chosen rate was 16 kHz and files with a lower rate were discarded.
+The value was selected because lower rates restrict the amount of frequency information and because 95\% of the files were above 16kHz and mainly 44.1kHz.